Peroxide Rubber

 Compotex has been a pioneer in the development of water-based alternatives to solvent priming for silicone VMQ rubber, and we have developed and improved our priming technology over the last 20 years.

 To reinforce silicone VMQ rubber compounds it is common to use polyester or glass fabrics.
 We recommend the Compotex PS bonding system.
 The primed fabric has a long shelf life of at least one year, and is easy to use.
+Silane bonding can also be used.

 Used for airframe seals and in other silicone rubber parts, the PS peroxide technology is successfully used on polyester, glass, silica and ceramic fabrics.
 The peroxide dipped fabric is then calendered or coated with silicone rubber.
-On curing, a chemical bond if formed between the fabric and the rubber, making a strong composite part.
+On curing, a chemical bond is formed between the fabric and the rubber, making a strong composite part.

-The PS system is especially formulated for polyester and glass fabrics.
-Silane bonding can also be used.
-The PS system is not recommended for meta-aramid fabrics – in this case, we would recommend silane dipped fabric.
+The PS system is not recommended for meta-aramid or nylon fabrics – in this case we would recommend silane dipped fabric.

 Woven and Knitted FabricsRubberCompotex Specification